Balancing Asymptotic and Transient Efficiency Guarantees in Set Covering Games: Model

-To isolate the efficiency analysis over the utility rule $f$ and the number of agents $n$, we consider the price of best response with respect to the class of all set covering games $\Gset$ with $n$ agents, utility rule $f$, any resource set $\rr$ and corresponding values $v_r$, and any set of agent actions $\ac$:
+To isolate the efficiency analysis over the utility rule $f$ and the number of agents $n$, we consider the price of best response with respect to the class of all set covering games $\Gset$ with a fixed utility rule $f$ and $n$ number of agents, and any resource set $\rr$ and corresponding values $v_r$ and set of agent actions $\ac$:

 Similarly, we define the price of anarchy over $\Gset$ as